d0tTino/finance-engine/docs/debt-simulation.md

   - `metrics` – Aggregated plan results:
     - `interest_saved` – Interest saved compared to the worst plan.
     - `time_to_payoff_months` – Number of months to clear all debts.
+    - `total_interest_paid` – Total interest paid over the lifetime of the plan.
   - `cost_of_deviation` – Extra cost versus the optimal plan:
     - `amount` – Additional interest with `value` and `currency`.
     - `time` – Additional duration with `value` and `unit`.